Harry-Yates/Harry-Yates/README.md

 Based in Stockholm · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-Stockholm -1° ☀️ · London 7° ☁️
+Stockholm -2° ☀️ · London 6° ☁️

-# -1°
+# -2°
-☀️ **This afternoon, clear skies with excellent visibility, feels like -5°, sunrise at 7:46 AM.**
+☀️ **This evening, clear skies with excellent visibility, feels like -6°, sunrise at 7:46 AM.**

 **↑** 1° **↓** -3°
 Week: ▅▃█▃▃▁▃ (-1° to 2°)